-As such, Star Growth Stocks may be attractive investment opportunities that warrant further investigation for those investors seeking capital appreciation ahead of income distributions from their investments.
+As such, Star Growth Stocks may be attractive investment opportunities that warrant further investigation for those investors seeking capital appreciation.

-New Star Growth Stocks may be added to the list after each interim and annual reporting period provided they satisfy Lincoln’s benchmark criteria for Golden Rules 1, 2 and 3, which are outlined in more detail below.
+New Star Growth Stocks may be added to the list after each interim and annual reporting period provided.
+They satisfy Lincoln’s benchmark criteria: Primary Golden Rules 1, 2, 3 for growth and meet a sector-specific (z-score) ranking threshold.

 Financial Health is measured on a scale of Strong (blue) to Distress (red).

 To meet the criteria, a company must have two consecutive periods of Strong or Satisfactory Financial Health.
 It is not sufficient for a stock to be healthy for solely one period due to the possibility of a once-off capital raising which could artificially improve the balance sheet.

 If a company passes a primary golden rule, it’s flagged on our 9 Golden Rules page by a gold-coloured number:

 Tip: Click on any golden rule number to be provided with a definition of the rule.

 They also need to pass Golden Rule 2 Past Financial Performance.
 For growth stocks, it is critically important a business achieve strong earnings efficiency, high-profit margins, robust cashflows and generate positive long-term earnings growth.

 To meet the criteria, a company must pass sector-specific growth factor thresholds such as: Return on equity (ROE), Return on Invested Capital (ROIC), Return on Assets (ROA), Net Profit Margins, Earnings Quality (Accruals), Revenue Growth and Earnings Per Share Growth.

 These factors have shown significance in generating strong risk-adjusted returns over the long term and are an essential quantitative barometer to help further measure the true fundamental quality and investment potential of growth stocks.